NOC-MSM/SEAsia/docs/source/EAfrica.rst

 *(16 Oct 17)*
 Plan::

   * Check it still runs..
+OK
   * Remove bdy_mask.nc from namelist_cfg (Not sure how to build it).
-Check it runs
+Check it runs.
+OK
   * Generate own domain_cfg.nc.
 Check it runs.

 ---

 Rebuild the files and inspect locally